• Skip to primary navigation

 * For this photo shoot, I had used Chambord liqueur and fresh raspberries.
 Almost any fruity liqueur would work; this sauce is especially good with Grand Marnier, Chambord, or Limoncello.
 As for berries, use any you’d like – solo or in combination with other berries.

 For EXTRA special presentation, whip up some fresh whipped cream.
-I’ll use about 1 cup of heavy cream and 2 Tbsp sugar.
-Once it reaches the desired consistency, add in a couple Tbsp of your favorite liqueur – for this shoot, we used Amaretto, to mirror the filling flavor.
+I’ll use about 1 cup of heavy cream and 2 tablespoon sugar.
+Once it reaches the desired consistency, add in a couple tablespoon of your favorite liqueur – for this shoot, we used Amaretto, to mirror the filling flavor.

 Garnish with fresh berries and mint leaves, for a little pop of color.